taylorwwebb/performance_optimized_NN_confidence/README.md

 # Peformance-optimized Neural Networks as an Explanatory Framework for Decision Confidence

 Code for the paper 'Peformance-optimized Neural Networks as an Explanatory Framework for Decision Confidence'.
-Code for each set of experiments is contained within a separate directory, with detailed instructions inside each directory.
+Code for each set of experiments, along with detailed instructions, are contained within separate directories.

 ## Prerequisites